useSpring

 From an initial value

-Pass a number or unit string to create a spring with an initial value.
-Use .set() to animate toward a new target.
+Pass a number or unit string to create a spring with that initial value:

 <script lang="ts">